Thanksgiving is here. You are what you eat.

 It’s important to realize that you ARE, more than just what you EAT.
 You ARE creating a NEW you.
 It’s your new identity without your loved one.
 It’s important to establish guidelines and boundaries.

-Take the time to process your grief and get in touch with your emotions and what you really want.
-It’s a big step and you may not know where to begin.
-If this is you and you would like to take those steps I can offer you help with my coaching services.
 It’s important to make it through the holidays and do what’s best for you.
 Honor yourself and one day the holidays will be good again for you.

 Love and Light,